Amanda2Robin/amanda2robin.github.io/index.markdown

 # What's new?

-In January 2023, we will run the first Paris Bible Challenge in collaboration with the Université de Franche-Comté.
-Learn more [here](https://parisbible.github.io/challenge/).
+In January 2023, participated in the first [Paris Bible Challenge](https://parisbible.github.io/challenge/).
+Blog post [here](amanda2robin.github.io/2023-02-07-PBPChallengeBesançon-BeineckeMs387.md)

-# Upcoming conferences
+# Upcoming projects

-In 2033, the team will present the project at:
-- the European Society of Textual Scholarship 2023 Conference in April 2023: “Author, Translator, Scribe: Digital Approaches to the Compilation of the Medieval Codex.”
-- the International Congress on Medieval Studies (Medieval Institute at Western Michigan University, Kalamazoo) in May 2023: “Between Authorship, Translation and Scribal Practice : Using Digital Methods to Assess Complex Compilations in Codex.”
+What Is Digital Humanities?
+A History Told by LOLCats

 <br>